Designations Congruent with Things: Chapter 2

 Hermann doubts this pronouncement, but he does not doubt that Newton believes it.

 “It’s quantum mechanically dictated, dude; you’d have to be living under a rock not to know.
-There’s a nonzero probability that the breach reopens,” Newton continues.
+There’s a nonzero probability the Breach reopens,” Newton continues.
 “There’s a nonzero probability that it opens again, somewhere else.”

 “Vanishingly small,” Hermann replies, with a stiff sweep of the hand.

-“But not zero,” Newton says, still looking at the wall of equations with an unnatural familiarity and considerably more interest than he’d ever displayed in the past.
-His fingers tap in a quick sweep over the leather of his jacket.
+“But not zero.”
+Newton studies the wall of equations with an eerie familiarity and more naked interest than he usually displays.
+His fingers drum a quick sweep over the leather of his jacket.

 Hermann looks away from him and at the lines in chalk.

-They stare at the mathematical spread, the one that should be his, the one that feels like theirs, and it occurs to Hermann that perhaps they are both caught in a psychological defense that had always been his alone—to consider the mathematics in lieu of considering something else—so they look at it now because they do not want to look at the disembodied, partially dissected brain of a kaiju on the other side of the lab, because, in tracing the ordered ranks of chalk, they can look away from the split open halves of their own minds.
+They stare at the mathematical spread, the one that should be his, the one that feels like theirs, and it occurs to Hermann that perhaps they’re both caught in a psychological defense that had always been his alone—to consider the mathematics in lieu of considering something else—so they look at it now because they don’t want to look at the disembodied, partially dissected brain of a kaiju on the other side of the lab, because, in tracing the ordered ranks of chalk, they can look away from the split open halves of their own minds.

-He does not like the implications of Newton’s newfound appreciation for mathematics.
+He doesn’t like the implications of Newton’s open appreciation for his mathematics.

-Hermann cannot fault him though, because he himself feels confused, briefly but entirely, not certain which one of them it was who had wanted to be a musician, which one of them had been tormented by his peers, which one of them was the reckless one, the careful one, which one of them—
+Hermann can’t fault him though, because he himself feels confused, briefly and entirely, not certain which of them it was who’d wanted to be a musician, which one of them had been tormented by his peers, which of them is bold, which of them is careful, which of them—

 “I like your brain,” Newton says, a non sequitur that doesn’t feel like one.